aaron-imbrock/esxi_clone_boy/docs/cli-clone-notes.md

+# Manual process for cloning a VM

+Note: There's two base commands that I know of that each does much the same thing.
+They're `vim-cmd` and `esxcli`.
+Stick to using `esxcli` as much as possible until you understand more about ESXI.

 ### Check the list of VMs registered on this ESXi host (we are going to clone the same Windows-VM, that is, the original VM in the previous example).
 `
 vim-cmd vmsvc/getallvms